 In June 2019, Bamba Chakula transfers were replaced by unrestricted cash transfers, paid directly into the bank accounts for about 1,050 households in Village 3.
 The settlements remaining 7,000 households continued to benefit from Bamba Chakula.
 Our third wave of data collection makes use of this ‘natural experiment’ to study the relative effects of restricted versus unrestricted cash transfers.

-Our study reveals that the switch to unrestricted cash transfers had robustly positive effects on household asset accumulation and subjective well-being.
+Cash Transfer Models and Debt in the Kalobeyei Settlement reveals that the switch to unrestricted cash transfers had robustly positive effects on household asset accumulation and subjective well-being.
 They are also less likely to engage in the highly inefficient practice of reselling food in order to access non-food items.
 However, it should be noted that only a limited share of households reported benefitting from the switch, with the majority of refugees highlighting that indebtedness meant that these benefits had gone unrealised.

 Recognising the role of credit and debt in consumer-retailer relations in Kalobeyei has major implications for future cash assistance programmes.
 This report discusses the pros and cons of various policy options for addressing the problems of indebtedness.